aerospike/aerospike-client-nodejs/README.md

 	Refer to examples folder which demonstrates the all the operations available in Aerospike Database.

+## Documentation.

+	To generate documentation cd to docs folder and do make html cd doc/
+	make html
 ## Sample Programming

 	var aerospike = require('aerospike')